AerialX/djmax-dongletools/README.md

 dongletools
 ===========

-dongletools is a simple collection of tools that allows you to back up and restore save data from a DJMax Trilogy Profile Key dongle.
+[dongletools.exe](https://github.com/AerialX/djmax-dongletools/releases) is a simple collection of tools that allows you to back up and restore save data from a DJMax Trilogy Profile Key dongle.

 OBLIGATORY DISCLAIMER